 It's not that my life amounts to much, it doesn't.
 For most of us, in the grand scheme of things we're very little.
 We don't matter all that much in the mechanisms of history.
 Though maybe that's not completely right.
 Maybe we really do matter more than we realize to the course of history.

-Who can fail to recall that classic movie "It's a Wonderful Life."
+Who can fail to recall that classic film "It's a Wonderful Life."
 Think of how history and events had been so impacted in the small town where George Bailey resided.
 One man, so deeply impacted a community.
 Now I know that this film is a work of fiction.
-But the themes run true.
+But the theme runs true.

 How would the world be different if you or I had never existed?
 Things would indeed be very different.
-Thousands of lives we've effected, for better and often, for worse.
-And think of the people they've impacted, the people we've impacted have often gone on to impact thousands or even millions of others.
+There are thousands of lives we've effected, for better and often for worse.
+And think of the people they've impacted!
+The people we've impacted have often gone on to impact thousands or even millions of others.

 One life really does matter.
 It really really does.
 We think we can do so little.
 But we can actually make a huge difference.
 And I don't mean if we have millions of dollars or know the right people or have social media influence.
 I mean anyone with a little determination, rich or poor, dumb or smart, can make a huge difference.
 It's true.
 All you have to do to begin is to believe that it's possible.
 And it is.